What is Healthcare Administration?

-In the ever-changing field of health care, new roles, such as the healthcare administrator, have begun to take prominence in medical institution settings.
-While some believe that any role in health care deals directly with medical procedures or patient care, the role of the healthcare administrator encompasses a much wider range of duties and positions.
+In the changing field of health care, new roles – such as the health care administrator – have begun to take prominence in medical institution settings.
+While some believe that any role in health care deals directly with medical procedures or patient care, the role of the health care administrator encompasses a wide range of duties and positions.

-Up until the late 1800s, little patient support was offered for the sick by medical institutions, mainly because there was very little funding or knowledge of professional medical treatment.
-When innovations in medicine began in the early 20th century, such as anesthesia, modern medical tools and more procedurally-advanced surgery, medical institutions began to search for ways to consolidate services to acute care patients.
-Hospitals started accepting sick patients, armed with advanced tools and new knowledge of patient care.
-From 1875 to 1925, the number of hospitals in America alone grew from around 170 to 7,000.
+Until the late 1800s, little patient support was offered for the sick by medical institutions, mainly due to limited knowledge of professional medical treatment.
+When innovations in medicine began in the early 20th century, such as anesthesia, modern medical tools, and more procedurally-advanced surgery, medical institutions began to search for ways to consolidate services for acute care patients.
+Armed with advanced tools and new knowledge of patient care, hospitals started accepting sick patients.
+From 1875 to 1925, the number of U.S. hospitals grew from 170 to 7,000.1

 Health Care Administration Today

-Today, Healthcare Administration is a crucial part of the healthcare field.
-According to the AHA (American Hospital Association), there are 5,724 registered hospitals in the United States, equaling 924,333 staffed beds.
-A growing number of patients mean an increasing demand for staff, and the administrative tasks involved with managing both are necessary to the overall functionality of the institution.
+Today, health care administration is a crucial part of the health care field.
+According to the American Hospital Association’s 2022 annual report, there are 6,093 registered hospitals in the United States, equaling 920,531 staffed beds.3 A growing number of patients mean an increasing demand for staff, and the administrative tasks involved with managing both are necessary to the overall functionality of the institution.

 Health Care Administration Roles and Responsibilities

-History has shown a clear necessity for the healthcare administrator, and the job itself requires a diverse set of job responsibilities.
-Through a variety of health care systems, administrators lead and manage staff and work with administrative personnel to assure the organization runs smoothly operationally, legally, and professionally.
-Administrators work as either generalists (manage entire facilities) or specialists (operate a specific department, such as human resources or accounting).
+History has shown a necessity for the health care administrator, and the job itself requires a diverse set of job responsibilities.
+The importance of patient safety in healthcare remains crucial.
+Individuals may wonder, what exactly is the definition of a healthcare administrator?
+Through a variety of health care systems, healthcare administrators lead and manage staff and work with administrative personnel to ensure the organization runs smoothly operationally, legally, and professionally.
+Health care administrators work as generalists (manage entire facilities) or specialists (operate a specific department, such as human resources or accounting).

 But what do these individuals do on a day-to-day basis?
-Healthcare administrators or managers find employment in a variety of health care settings, including:
+Health care administrators or patient safety managers find employment in a variety of health care settings, including:

 - Doctor’s offices